 - What are the benefits for us if this issue is reasonably resolved to your satisfaction?

 - Is this issue something that you would like me to fix without any support or encouragement from you?
 Do you want me to take this off your plate?

 43. What else would you like to tell me about this that I haven’t already asked?
 Do you feel this conversation is helping move this issue forward?
 What can I do differently to understand your point of view here?
 Do you feel understood on this?
 So what I’m hearing you say is ( then summarize using some of the exact words and metaphors they used in speaking with you).

 Generative Conversations that employ these questions can gently challenge assumptions, disrupt established reactive structures, interrupt automatic cognitive processes and thought patterns, encourage you to start talking differently, and maybe…even consider behaving differently!

-These questions are from science-based Gottman Couples Therapy and the Developmental Model.
+These questions are from science-based Gottman Couples Therapy and the Developmental Model of Couples Therapy.

 Remember avoid being defensive.
 Ask yourself, what can I agree with here?